-The Kettering Road Music and Arts Centre is the home of the Northamptonshire Music and Performing Arts Service and is located just outside the town centre.
+The Kettering Road Music and Arts Centre is the home of the Northamptonshire Music and Performing Arts Trust and is located just outside the town centre.

 Known locally as the Northampton Music School, the building has a long musical tradition, with the John Clare School boasting two famous composers amongst its former pupils: Edmund Rubbra and William Alwyn.
 Another musical former student was Des O'Connor.